.

 Data Entry Errors

-Ideally, medical labs would utilize modern laboratory information systems (LIS system software) that digitally accept requisitions into the lab, but some labs still rely on manual transcriptions of test orders.
+Ideally, medical labs would utilize modern laboratory information systems (medical LIS software) that digitally accept requisitions into the lab, but some labs still rely on manual transcriptions of test orders.
 This creates an opening for human error in the preanalytical stage.

 Prevention Strategies for Data Entry Errors